Table of Contents

 The For You feed algorithm retrieves, ranks, and filters posts from two sources:

-Both sources are combined and ranked together usingΒ Phoenix, a Grok-based transformer model (LLM-based). that predicts engagement probabilities for each post.
+Both sources are combined and ranked together usingΒ Phoenix that predicts engagement probabilities for each post.
 The final score is a weighted combination of these predicted engagements.

 The Algorithm has eliminated every single hand-engineered feature and most heuristics from the system.
 The Grok-based transformer does all the heavy lifting by understanding your engagement history (what you liked, replied to, shared, etc.) and using that to determine what content is relevant to you.
 Your interests in real-time.
 It doesn’t follow rigid rules; it learns patterns.